asalber/asalber.github.io/statistics/manual/regression.md

 ### Residuals or predictive errors

-Once chosen the type of regression model, we have to determine which function of that family explains better the relation between the dependent and the independent variables, that is, the function that predict better the dependent variable.
+Once chosen the type of regression model, we have to determine which function of that family explains better the relation between the dependent and the independent variables, that is, the function that predicts better the dependent variable.

-That function is the function that minimize the distances from the observed values for $Y$ in the sample to the predicted values of the regression function.
+That function is the function that minimizes the distances from the observed values for $Y$ in the sample to the predicted values of the regression function.
 These distances are known as *residuals* or *predictive errors*.

 > **Definition - Residuals or predictive errors**.
 Given a regression model $y=f(x)$ for a two-dimensional variable $(X,Y)$, the *residual* or *predictive error* for every pair $(x_i,y_j)$ of the sample is the difference between the observed value of the dependent variable $y_j$ and the predicted value of the regression function for $x_i$,
 >
 $$e_{ij} = y_j-f(x_i).$$